EU watchdog proposes lighter capital buffers for simpler funds

-LONDON (Reuters) - Investment funds in the European Union that do not pose a risk to the financial system should have less onerous capital requirements than bigger rivals, the bloc's banking watchdog said on Friday.
+LONDON, Nov 4 (Reuters) - Investment funds in the European Union that do not pose a risk to the financial system should have capital requirements that are less onerous than for bigger rivals, the bloc's banking watchdog said on Friday.

-"The aim of this work is to develop a single, harmonized set of requirements that are reasonably simple, proportionate, and more relevant to the nature of investment business," EBA said in a statement.
+"The aim of this work is to develop a single, harmonised set of requirements that are reasonably simple, proportionate, and more relevant to the nature of investment business," EBA said in a statement.

 The aim is to propose a new regime by mid-2017 for the bloc's executive European Commission to adopt.
 It will flesh out one element of an EU markets reform known at MiFID II that comes into force in January 2018.